 Figure 2 illustrates the superposition of two circular waves with the same frequency but different source points.
 It shows a snapshot, i.e. the field distribution at one particular moment in time.
 As time progresses, the spatial patterns move away from the point sources.

 Interference effects also occur in multimode fibers.
-Figure 4 shows the simulated output intensity profiles of a multimode fiber when an input beam is scanned across its input phase.
+Figure 4 shows the simulated output intensity profiles of a multimode fiber when a monochromatic input beam is scanned across its input face.

 Importance of Interference Effects

 - Interference governs the operation of interferometers, which are used in many variations for a wide range of applications, and is the basis of holography.